 “My name is Andrew J. Cobb .
-As your brother citizen, I see daily evidence of lawless secret clubs and their criminal self-serving leaders killing their prey, whether by guns, lynchings or septic abortions.
+As your brother citizen, we all know that lawless secret clubs kill their prey, whether by guns, lynchings or septic abortions.

-Judge of Georgia's Western Circuit Superior Court, my duty to provide you both with felony trials is complete.
+As Georgia's Western Circuit Superior Court Judge, my duty to provide you both with felony trials is complete.

 Your peers demand I pass sentence for your homicide of Viola Parr.